 - Company B Net Income: $20m

-So far, we were given the latest share price for each company, and we just calculated the diluted EPS using the provided net income and diluted share count assumptions.
+So far, we have been given the latest share price for each company, and we just calculated the diluted EPS using the provided net income and diluted share count assumptions.

-We now have all of the necessary inputs for calculating our two metrics – for example:
+We now have all the necessary inputs for calculating our two metrics – for example: